kaiyao/battleships-dapp/README.md

 Libraries/EthPM
 ===============

 The zepplin library is used in the code.
-Specifically, the OnlyOwner and PullPayments components are used.
+Specifically, the OnlyOwner, PullPayments and SafeMath libraries are used.

 design_pattern_desicions.md